ahmadazerichandrabhuana/postmanapitest/README.md

     newman run '[downloaded file name].json'

-You can also just import my Collection into Postman (either on Browser or using Postman Desktop App) and do 'Run collection'.
+You can also just import my API Collection into Postman (either on Browser or using Postman Desktop App) and do 'Run collection'.